 Review compliance with Public Defense Rules, including monitoring Workloads and Vertical Representation; and ( )

-Review county budget and expenditures for sufficient allocation of public defense resources and assess need for Financial Assistance. ( )
+Review county budget and expenditures for sufficient allocation of public defense resources and assess need for Financial Assistance ( )

 – 029.
 (RESERVED)

 PUBLIC DEFENSE INDEPENDENT OF POLITICAL AND JUDICIAL INFLUENCE.

-Counties will ensure public defense is independent of political and judicial influence ( )
+Counties will ensure public defense is independent of political and to the extent possible judicial influence.Though the judiciary is encouraged to contribute information and advice concerning the delivery of public defense services.

 No Judicial, Political or Conflict Influences.
-The county’s selection and retention of Defending Attorneys will not involve judicial or political influences or other conflicts of interest. ( )
+The county’s selection and retention of Defending Attorneys will not involve conflicts of interest. ( )

 Independent Committees.